kostin-kirill/devops-interview-task/README.md

 # Prerequisites

-Some or all of the AWS information below can help you achieve this task:

-               region: eu-west-1
-               vpc-id: vpc-8bc8d2ef
-    public subnet-ids: subnet-48de3e2f (AZ a), subnet-313cdf78 (AZ b) S3 bucket: s3://101waystest/

-AWS credentials will be provided when the exercise begins.
+AWS creds/VPC and S3 bucket names etc will be provided when the exercise begins.

 # Mandatory Work